stevenysw/stevenysw.github.io/index.md

 ## [Research](./research.html)
-My research interests lie in non-parametric statistics, high-dimensional statistics, learning theory and their application in social science, economics and finance.
+My current research project is on nonparametric regression in high-dimensional settings.
+I am also interested in statistical network analysis and its application in social science, economics and finance.

 ## [Teaching](./teaching.html)
 I have been working at both UC Berkeley and UCLA.